jrendel/SwiftKeychainWrapper/README.md

 By default, the Keychain Wrapper saves data as a Generic Password type in the iOS Keychain.
 It saves items such that they can only be accessed when the app is unlocked and open.
 If you are not familiar with the iOS Keychain usage, this provides a safe default for using the keychain.

-Users that want to deviate from this default implementation, now can do so in in version 2.0 and up.
+Users that want to deviate from this default implementation, now can do so in version 2.0 and up.
 Each request to save/read a key value now allows you to specify the keychain accessibility for that key.

 ## General Usage